Tips on How to Clean and Wash Your Shoes

 - Wash the laces.
 Squeeze them to remove excess water and hang them to dry.

 - Wet a soft brush or a small soft rag in the detergent water.
 Tap the brush or wring the rag to remove excess water.
 Gently clean the upper.
-Then, clean the tongue.
+Then you can clean the tongue.
 Repeat until the upper is clean.
 Spot clean any areas that require additional attention.

 - Clean the inserts the same way.